puavous/lmad1/BeforeInstanssi2024.md

   4k.
 The song doesn't have to be very long or sophisticated - we're here to have fun.
 Just press some of the white keys in sequence, it's fine...

+  **Read the help page** of SoundBox: https://sb.bitsnbites.eu/help.html

-  **TODO (if I have time):** Link to some tutorial about SoundBox..
-I think it needs a few pointers to get a newbie tracking successfully without frustration..
+  **TODO (if I have time):** A small video tutorial about making the soundtrack..
+I think showing some things in practice would help a newbie get tracking more comfortably and to avoid some common problems that usually appear, based on workshop experience..

 - **Check out earlier productions** that have been created at the workshop, so you'll know what to expect, more or less.
 You may contrast these to high-end